-The East and West Kavango regions are located in north-east Namibia, sharing borders with Angola and Botswana.
+The two Kavango regions, East and West are located in North-East Namibia, sharing borders with Angola and Botswana.
 These two regions were split in 2013 and currently form two of Namibia's fourteen political regions.
-These regions are found in the woodland savannah comprising various types of vegetation and wetlands.
-The forests and wetlands need to be protected for environmental sustainability.
-Against this backdrop this study was carried out in order to explore and investigate the significance of environmental protection in these regions from an IK perspective.
+These regions are home to woodland savanna with different types of vegetation and wetlands.
+The forests and wetlands need to be protected for sustainability of the environment.
+It is against this backdrop that this study was carried out in order to explore and investigate the significance of environmental protection from an IK perspective.

 The importance of this study is to document Indigenous Knowledge Systems (IKS) and strategies to harmonise modern methods of environmental protection with that of Kavango East and West traditional methods.
-Conversely, the study has the potential to create awareness among the inhabitants about the significance of environmental protection in these societies.
+Conversely, the study has the potential to create awareness among the inhabitants about the significance of environmental protection in the societies.
 In this way people learn to protect their environment for sustainability.
-In addition, it adds value to the existing body of knowledge and equally provides a platform for policy makers to be aware about diverse methods of protecting the environment.
+In addition it adds value to the existing body of knowledge and equally provides a platform for policy makers to adopt the diverse methods of protecting the environment.

 Recent research (Southern African Development Community, Regional Environmental Educational Program [SADC REEP], 2011, p.
-39) has shown that human societies have obtained materials such as timber, rubber, food and medicinal plants from forests for centuries.
-Forest trees and plants absorb carbon dioxide, which is toxic to humans, and use it to manufacture food during photosynthesis.
-In the process they release oxygen that we breathe in and used for the respiration.
-In addition, these forest trees and plants keep the soil intact to avoid soil erosion and they also release water vapour through the process of transpiration which contributes to the hydrological cycle.
+39) has shown that human societies have for centuries obtained materials such as timber, rubber, food and medicinal plants from forests.
+Forest trees and plants also absorb carbon dioxide, which is toxic to humans, and use it to manufacture food during photosynthesis.
+In the process they release oxygen that we breathe in and is used for the respiration.
+In addition these forest trees and plants keep the soil intact, consequently preventing soil erosion, and through the process of transpiration, they also release water vapour which contributes to the hydrological cycle.